Savannah Breed Summary

 |Height (at the withers)||F1 – F2 Savannah: 35.6cm – 45.72cm, F3 – F6: 25.4cm – 35.6cm|

 |Weight||Early generation Savannahs can weigh 3.6kg – 9.1kg.
 Later generation Savannahs can weigh 3.2kg – 6.8kg|

 |Colour||Black, brown spotted tabby, black silver spotted tabby, black smoke|

 |Common health issues||Eye conditions, kidney disease, cystitis, gastrointestinal tract disorders, infectious diseases|

 Due to this kitty's larger than life personality and size, it's recommended to provide them with plenty of hardwearing toys and games that will keep them mentally stimulated.

 To live happily with a Savannah, you need to dedicate a lot of time to interact with them and be warned, this kitty has a humorous streak, so don't be surprised to find taps mysteriously turned on and closed cabinet doors suddenly open!

 With Savannah, Suzy was now able to produce the first known F2 Savannah cat.
 With its unique physical appearance and dynamic personality, this cat attracted the attention of Patrick Kelly – who wanted to produce a new breed of domestic cat.
-With the help of cat breeder Joyce Sroufe by his side, they painstakingly researched the necessary steps needed to develop a new feline breed that’d be recognized by the national cat registry.
-By 1996 they were successful, and as of 2001, the Savannah cat has been recognized as a New Advanced Breed Class.
+With the help of cat breeder Joyce Sroufe by his side, they painstakingly researched the necessary steps needed to develop a new feline breed that'd be recognised by the national cat registry.
+By 1996 they were successful, and as of 2001, the Savannah cat has been recognised as a New Advanced Breed Class.